Just111n/nodejs-telegram-bot/README.md

 ```

 This command starts the bot in a detached container, mapping port 8000 of the container to port 8000 on your host machine.

+## Environment Configuration
+Create a `.env` file for environment variables by using the provided `.env.example` template.
+Customize it with your own settings to configure the bot accordingly.